Prottoy2938/ChatGPT/README.md

 | $5000         | $500       | $5000 + tax             | 95%     |

 More options available as well.
+All openai models work, except gpt4.

 For more details, contact us.